Thirty Meter Telescope protests

 The controversy has led to considerable division in the local community with residents choosing support or opposition.
 Notable native Hawaiian supporters include Peter Apo, sitting trustee of the Office of Hawaiian Affairs, and leading University of Hawaii professor and astronomer the late Dr. Paul Coleman, who in 2015 said "Hawaiians are just so tied to astronomy I cannot, in any stretch of the imagination, think that TMT is something that our ancestors wouldn't just jump on and embrace".
 In July 2019, 300 protestors gathered in support of the TMT project outside the Hawaii State Capitol in Honolulu.
+Notable opponents include Office of Hawaiian Affairs trustee for Hawai'i Mililani Trask, Native Hawaiian actor Jason Momoa, Samoan actor Dwayne Johnson, and practitioners of traditional Hawaiian culture and religion.

+In early 2020, the protests and attempts at construction were halted by the onset of the COVID-19 pandemic.
+No construction has resumed as of 2024, and management of the mountaintop is being transferred to a new oversight authority with representatives of both astronomers and Native Hawaiian communities.
+In June 2025, the National Science Foundation dropped support for the TMT in favor of the Giant Magellan Telescope.
+Although the international consortium of scientists behind the TMT plans to press on, this loss of funding means the telescope may never be built.